This is an updated version of a story that was first published in June 2017. The startup featured, TicketChain, has since rebranded itself as Evopass.

 65 per cent of the complaints about tickets to the European Consumer Centre Ireland had to do with inflated prices on the secondary market.
 20 per cent of the complaints had to do with ticket fraud.

-A young Irish startup hopes to fix that entire mess.
-More than just a new ticketing company, TicketChain.ie uses smarter technologies that aim to keep costs down, prevent fraud and touting, making it not worthwhile for bots.
+More than just a new ticketing company, Evopass uses smarter technologies that aim to keep costs down, prevent fraud and touting, making it not worthwhile for bots.

-Co-founders Jake MccGwire, Kevin Murray, and Zach Diebold just graduated from Trinity College Dublin.
-This summer they’re ramping up TicketChain, a blockchain-based app that handles ticketing for an event as well as the secondary market.
+Co-founders Jake MccGwire, Kevin Murray, and Zach Diebold graduated from Trinity College Dublin.
+Now, they’re pivoting Evopass from a focus on the initial ticket sales and secondary ticket market to just the secondary market.